Analytical Methods are often authored and published in free-text formats that lack both structural and semantic consistency.

-Methods on Demand could lead to commercially available repositories of methods where digital as well as text-based method information with appropriate metadata, in a machine-readable format, would be shared and exchanged.
+Methods Hub could lead to commercially available repositories of methods where digital as well as text-based method information with appropriate metadata, in a machine-readable format, would be shared and exchanged.
 The platform would allow for both free and paid downloads of monographs or manuscripts, the interchange between CRO/CMO and Pharma, and also free access of methods that are currently open source.

 All available sources for Analytical Method information will be evaluated in terms of their information structure from free-text, via semi-structured to fully digital information e.g. based on the Allotrope Foundation Ontology (AFO) and other available ontology providers.